syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight c# %}
 [C#]

-//Load a source document
+//Loads a source document

 WordDocument document = new WordDocument("Template.docx");

-//Attach the template document to the source document
+//Attaches the template document to the source document

 document.AttachedTemplate.Path = @"D:\Data\Template.docx";

-//Update the styles of the document from the attached template each time the document is opened
+//Updates the styles of the document from the attached template each time the document is opened

 document.UpdateStylesOnOpen = true;

-//Save and close the document
+//Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx);